Short URL for this page:

 After a painting by Peale.º

 With not more than 280 men, Lee took the field in the Carolinas.
 The stalwart, dependable Greene was friendly and ready to take counsel.
 His theatre of operations was wide, the British posts were scattered.
 Surprises and forays invited the adventuresome commander.
 Marion and Sumter were worthy rivals.
-In Wade Hampton and Peter Johnston, father of Indicates a West Point graduate and gives his Class.Joseph E. Johnston, Lee found loyal comrades.
+In Wade Hampton and Peter Johnston, father of Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Joseph E. Johnston, Lee found loyal comrades.
 Dazzling months opened before him.
 He was in the raid of Georgetown and won new honors at Guilford Courthouse.
 At least as much as any other officer, he was responsible for the decision of General Greene to abandon the march after Cornwallis and to turn southward instead, a decision that changed the whole course of the war in that area and brought about the liberation of Georgia and the Carolinas.
 Rejoining Marion on April 14, 1781, Lee co-operated with him in capturing Fort Watson and Fort Motte, and then advanced with only his own command to Fort Granby, which he bluffed into surrender, though not without starting some murmurs that he allowed overgenerous terms in order that he might receive the capitulation before the arrival of General Sumter.
 From Fort Granby, Lee swung again to the south.
 Marching more than seventy-five miles in three days, he reduced Fort Galphin, and had a large part in the capture of Fort Cornwallis at Augusta.
 His was the most spectacular part in the most successful campaign the American army fought, and his reputation rose accordingly.
 In the remaining operations of the year he was less successful, though he had the good fortune to be sent with dispatches from Greene to Washington in time to witness the surrender of Cornwallis at Yorktown.3

 Then something happened to Lee.
 In a strange change of p4 mental outlook, the tragedy of his life began.
 As soon as the fighting was over he became sensitive, resentful, and imperious.
 He felt that Greene had slighted him, and that his brother officers were envious and hostile.
 A curious conflict took place in his mind between two obscure impulses.
 One apparently was a desire to be master of himself and to remain in the profession for which he seems to have known he was best fitted.
 The other impulse was to quit the camps of contention for the quiet of civil life, there to win riches and the eminence he felt had been unjustly denied him in the army.